MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-hybrid-howto-update-offline.md

 ## Step 4: perform the update

-Once you have staged the update files, follow the [standard update process](/azure/aks/hybrid/aks-edge-howto-update) starting at Step 2.
+After the update are files, follow the [standard update process](/azure/aks/hybrid/aks-edge-howto-update) starting at Step 2.